sprtecnologie/hassguides/twingate_setup.md

 🚀 This guide will walk you through the process of deploying an on-premises connector on a Raspberry Pi using Docker.
 The on-premises connector allows secure communication between your Raspberry Pi and remote resources through Twingate.

-## Prerequisites

-📋 Raspberry Pi (Model 3B+ or later)
-☑️ Docker installed on the Raspberry Pi

 ## Step 1: Twingate Admin Account Creation

 1. Visit [Twingate's website](https://www.twingate.com/) and click on "**Pricing**" 🌐